jtomchak/transform-for-good/README.md

 - bit of history
   > Macros can be used to make tasks less repetitive by representing a complicated sequence of keystrokes, mouse movements, commands, or other types of input.
 In computer programming, macros are a tool that allows a developer to re-use code.
-- best explianation i have found so far
+- best explianation I have found so far
   > Fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming.
   > [rust docs](https://doc.rust-lang.org/1.30.0/book/second-edition/appendix-04-macros.html?highlight=macros#the-future-of-macros)
-- macro is going to happen at compile time. where a function is going to happen at run time.
+- macro is going to happen at compile time, where a function is going to happen at run time.
-- code that writes code. 🤔 This is less readable, understandable, and maintainable then general functions.
+- code that writes code. 🤔 This is less readable, understandable, and maintainable than general functions.

 ### Two types of macros

-1. Declaritive w/ general metaprogramming
+1. Declarative w/ general metaprogramming
    - Matching on patterns and replacing code
-1. Prodecural more like functions
+1. Procedural more like functions
    - given input -> producing output (pure)

 - Problem babel macros sets to solve [solution](https://babeljs.io/blog/2017/09/11/zero-config-with-babel-macros)